64kramsystem/personal_notes/journal/brojournal.md

         - Typo: space after `LLNode.new`
       - Spent ~5 minutes writing UTs
       - Logic was easy, but spent considerable time simplifying it
+      - Found that I misunderstood the problem (assumed the index of the intersection was the same)

 ## Mon 28/Mar/2022